kaladeens/e18-docs/docs/operation.md

 ### 4. Reading the Data

 - **Visual detections:** Animal name and confidence score shown on-screen.
-- **Audio detections:** Label and confidence displayed in the-top right corner.
+- **Audio detections:** Label and confidence displayed in the top-right corner.
 - **Telemetry:** CPU, memory, FPS, and LDR readings update live.
-- **Logs:** Connection messages are shown in the GUI window (not saved).
+- **Logs:** Connection and transmission messages appear in the GUI log window — but these are **not saved** to a file.
+  They’re displayed only during runtime to help monitor communication and system status.

-This gives a full picture of what the system sees and hears during operation.
+This gives a complete view of what the system sees, hears, and reports in real time.

 ---

 ### 5. Recording Sessions

-Press **Start Recording** to save a full observation session.
+Press **Start Data Collection** to begin a recording session.

-It records:
+Press **Stop Data Collection** when you’re done.

+When recording is active:
-- **Video and audio** together
+- **Video and audio** streams are captured together.
-- **AI detections** in a CSV file with:
+- **AI detections** (from YOLOv11s and PANNs) are written to a **CSV file**, including:
   - Timestamp
-  - Type (Object / Audio)
+  - Detection type (Object / Audio)
   - Label
-  - Confidence
+  - Confidence score
-  - Frame or audio ID
+  - Frame index or audio segment ID

-Files are saved in
-`e18/host/recordings/session_YYYY-MM-DD_HHMM/`.
+When you stop recording, the files are saved automatically in:
+`e18/host/recordings/session_YYYY-MM-DD_HHMM/`

+Each session folder contains:
+- Recorded **video (.mp4)**
+- Recorded **audio (.wav)**
+- **Detections CSV log** with all identified species and confidence values

-You can replay these later for analysis or reporting.
+You can replay, review, or analyse these sessions later for reports or testing documentation.

 ---